jumptrading/influx-spout/README.md

 # will be triggered.
 Increasing this number reduces communication overhead
 # with InfluxDB but increases latency.
 batch_max_count = 10

 # The maximum amount of message data a writer worker may collect.
-If
+If this limit
-# this limit is reached, a write to InfluxDB is performed.
+# is reached, a write to InfluxDB is performed.
+#
+# This should be no larger than the max-body-size option configured for the
+# InfluxDB being written to.
+The default max-body-size value is 25MB.
 batch_max_size = "10MB"

 # The maximum amount of time a writer worker is allowed to hold on to collected